mxyx0412/TheOtherUs/README.md

 | Name | Description |
 |----------|:-------------:|
 | Lawyer Spawn Chance | -
+| Lawyer Client | - Can be set to Crew, Non-Crew, or Anyone
 | Lawyer Target Can Be The Jester | -
 | Lawyer Wins After Meetings | If set to true, the Lawyer wins after a configurable amount of meetings (can't start meetings himself)
 | Lawyer Needed Meetings To Win | -